 Lai’s wordplay also adds to the sense of bewilderment, slipping from prose to poetry and back again, especially when we’re following Kirilow’s perspective.
 Depending on the page, it can be beautiful and repulsive at the same time, evoking unpleasant feelings, as we’re given a direct view of her racing thoughts:

 I dance the dance of nuclear fission, of oil, of coal, of wood and straw.
 I dance for wheels and automobiles, when they were like living creatures drunk on the rotted bodies of species long dead.
 I dance for the tiger flu, for Ebola, for aids, smallpox, measles, tuberculosis, Black Plague, and death.
 I dance for stem cells, devilled eggs, cloning, and mutation.
 All the long path of chance and science, money and murder that Old Glorybind taught me was my messy legacy.
 Although I can’t say I understand it, I know its songs, its oranges and lemons, its ring around the rosy.
 My body knows something that my mind can’t refuse.

-Everything about The Tiger Flu (nominated for a 2019 Lambda Literary Award) is dangerous—its world, most of its people, and its steadfastness in shaping an unconventional narrative.
+Everything about The Tiger Flu (winner of the 2019 Lambda Literary Award for Lesbian Fiction) is dangerous—its world, most of its people, and its steadfastness in shaping an unconventional narrative.
 It’s a horrifying and fascinating vision of the future and what could happen if we embrace the wrong technologies.
 If you read this book, you won’t forget it anytime soon, and you may even want to go back to page one as soon as you’ve finished, just to experience it all over again.

 The Tiger Flu